imarcaos/Curso-Desenvolvimento-Web/README.md

       - 1 How to install HeidiSQL on [Linux Ubuntu](https://www.youtube.com/watch?v=O6p0L8u3RqQ)
       - 2 How to install HeidiSQL on [Linux Ubuntu](https://www.youtube.com/watch?v=JATWzkN316Q)
    - C346 - Creation of database tables
+   - C347 - Definition of keys and relationships within the database